Are You My Mother?

-Are You My Mother? is a children's book by P. D. Eastman published by Random House Books for Young Readers on June 12, 1960, as part of its Beginner Books series.
+Are You My Mother? is a children's book written and illustrated by P. D. Eastman.
+It was published by Random House Books for Young Readers on June 12, 1960, as part of its Beginner Books series, which caters to young children.

-Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."
+Based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children".
 It was one of the "Top 100 Picture Books" of all time in a 2012 poll by School Library Journal.

 Plot summary

 Are You My Mother? is a story about a hatchling bird.
 His mother, thinking her egg will stay in her nest where she left it, leaves her egg alone and flies off to find food.
 The baby bird hatches while the mother is away.
-The hatchling does not understand where his mother is so he goes to look for her.
-While he cannot yet fly, he walks, and in his search, he asks a kitten (who did not hear a word the baby bird said because he says nothing), a hen, a dog, and a cow if they are his mother, but none of them are.
+The hatchling does not understand where his mother is, so he goes looking for her.
+While he cannot yet fly, he walks, and in his search, he asks a kitten (who says nothing), a hen, a dog, and a cow if they are his mother, but none of them are.

-Refusing to give up, he does not walk, but runs as he sees an old car, which he realizes certainly cannot be his mother.
-In desperation, the hatchling calls out to a boat, and then a plane (but neither respond), and at last, he approaches and climbs onto the teeth of an enormous steam shovel calling to it "Mother, Mother!
+Unable to give up, he does not walk, but runs as he sees an old car, which he realizes certainly cannot be his mother.
+In desperation, the hatchling calls out to a boat, and then an airplane (but neither respond), and at last, he approaches and climbs onto the teeth of an enormous steam shovel calling to it "Mother, Mother!
 Here I am, Mother!".
-However, after it belches "SNORT" from its exhaust stack, the bird (thinking it’s a snort) cries "You are not my mother!
-You are a Snort!"
-As the machine shudders and grinds into motion, he cannot escape.
-"I want my mother!" he sobs.
+However, after it belches "SNORT" from its exhaust stack, the bird, discovering that the steam shovel was not really his mother after all, says it is "a snort" and tries to escape, but the machine shudders and grinds into motion.
+The hatchling is put into danger and cries out for his mother quickly.

 At that moment, the steam shovel drops the hatchling into his nest, and his mother returns.
-The two are reunited, much to their delight, and the baby bird recounts to his mother the adventures he had looking for her.
+The two are reunited, much to their delight, and the baby bird recounts to his mother the adventures he had looking for her, saying that she is not any animal or vehicle but a bird.